Current Pomsky Health Issues

 Luxating patellas is the most common hereditary health condition of the Pomeranian.
 Luxating patellas is a disease that causes the Pomeranian’s knees to slip out of place.

 Hypothyroidism is a condition that occurs when the thyroid gland does not produce enough of the hormone called thyroxine.
 This causes a wide variety of symptoms including trouble with weight gain, obesity, hair loss and skin problems.
-This is very common in Pomeranians but luckily hypothyroidism is relatively easy to diagnose with a blood test to check the level of thyroid hormones.
+According to Kate Willis, who is a veterinarian and research writer in the field of zoology at a “write my essay” service Writemyessay.nyc this is very common in Pomeranians but luckily hypothyroidism is relatively easy to diagnose with a blood test to check the level of thyroid hormones.

 Severe Hair Loss Syndrome